 It wasn’t a particular large one in 1998, nowadays it’s huge with construction going on all the time.
 You could walk from one end to the other in about twenty minutes but it was still pretty intimidating.
 After five years, a few degrees, and a wonderful college experience I left for the wonders of the “real world.”

 I first wrote this guide in 2005, just a few short years out of college, when the thoughts were still fresh in my mind.
-Now, over ten years later, I can go back with an eye of experience and really finalize this guide for this generation.
+Now, over fifteen years later, I can go back with an eye of experience and really finalize this guide for today.

 The Most Important Money Tip